Helen MacInnes: Career

 MacInnes’ first novel, Above Suspicion, was published in 1941 and remains one of her most famous works.
-The plot was loosely tied to her travels with Highet and his work in particular with MI6.
-It follows the journey of newlywed English couple Frances and Richard Myles overseas as they are charged with going “above the suspicion” of the Nazi regime to seek out an undercover spy living in Austria to determine if his position as informant and his information is still valid.
-It was adapted into a film in 1943 by MGM director Richard Thorpe, and was promoted with the tagline “It happened on a honeymoon,” a parallel between MacInnes and Highet and the Myles couple.
+The plot was loosely tied to her travels with Highet and his work with MI6.
+It follows the journey of newlywed English couple Frances and Richard Myles overseas as they are charged with going "above the suspicion" of the Nazi regime to seek out an undercover spy living in Austria to determine if his position as informant and his information is still valid.
+It was adapted into a film in 1943 by Metro-Goldwyn-Mayer director Richard Thorpe.

 MacInnes's second novel, Assignment in Brittany (1942), was made required reading for Allied intelligence agents who were being sent to work with the French resistance against the Nazis.
 It was featured on the New York Times first fiction bestseller list, in 1942.
-Her 1944 book, The Unconquerable, gives such an accurate portrayal of the Polish resistance that some reviewers and readers thought she was using classified information given to her by her husband.
+Her 1944 book, The Unconquerable, was called While Still We Live in the US, the name being from the Polish national anthem, Poland Is Not Yet Lost: Jeszcze Polska nie zginęła, Kiedy my żyjemy ("Poland has not yet perished, While still we live").
+It gives such an accurate portrayal of the Polish resistance that some reviewers and readers thought she was using classified information given to her by her husband.

 In her later books, MacInnes shifted her subject matter from World War II to the Cold War.
 The Venetian Affair, for example, was published in 1963, and set in Paris and Venice; it involved Soviet agents and sleeper cells, alluded to events unfolding in Algeria and Vietnam, and contained a conspiracy to assassinate Charles de Gaulle.
 She continued to produce about one book every two years until her final novel Ride a Pale Horse (1984).

-MacInnes’ career was not dotted with many awards, although she did win the 1966 Iona University Columbia Prize for Literature.
-This is most directly related to her influence in the state of New York, seeing as her first sixteen novels (those written up to 1966) each spent time on the international best sellers’ list (according to a 1974 People Magazine article).
+MacInnes was awarded the 1966 Iona University Columbia Prize for Literature.

 A review in The New York Times praised MacInnes' body of work for its "unfailing eye for vivid backgrounds, her deft control of complex story lines, and her clear-cut presentation of each important member of her casts.
 These common qualities have given her work a kind of grandeur, a romantic overtone suggesting knights in mortal combat."
-Many of MacInnes’ novels are continuing to be renewed for print, cementing her legacy as one of the trailblazing female international affairs novelists in the World War II and Cold War eras.

 Her husband Gilbert Highet died in 1978.
-MacInnes died in New York City on September 30, 1985 at age 77, following a stroke she had suffered three weeks earlier.
+MacInnes died in New York City on 30 September 1985, at age 77, following a stroke she had suffered three weeks earlier.

 MacInnes's writing reflects an affinity for Arthur Koestler and Rebecca West, as she strongly opposed any form of tyranny and totalitarianism.